am12/csf/csf_assign03/README.txt

 function implementation while Alan focused on fleshing the logic of util.cpp.

 MS3:
+Alan worked on implemented FIFO while Lauren worked on testing the different cache types

 Best Cache:
-Overall, the best performing cache is as follows: large size, either fully- or set-associative cache, write-allocate, write-back.
+Overall, the best performing cache is as follows: large size, either fully- or set-associative cache, write-allocate, write-back, and either lru or fifo
 1. Varying types of caches:
     direct-mapped:		./csim 256 1 16 write-allocate write-back lru < traces/gcc.trace
     Total loads: 318197